 How much deposit do landlords ask for in La Linea?

-Standard in Spain is one month deposit (legally mandated as the minimum for unfurnished; up to two months for furnished).
-In practice, some La Linea landlords ask for two months.
-Keep the deposit receipt and check your rights under Spanish tenancy law (LAU) before signing.
+Under Spanish law (the LAU, Ley de Arrendamientos Urbanos), the legal minimum fianza is one month for permanent unfurnished lets and two months for furnished.
+In practice, some La Linea landlords ask for two months regardless of furnishing.
+Keep the deposit receipt and confirm your rights under the LAU before signing anything.

 Are La Linea rental prices rising because of the Gibraltar treaty?

-Prices in border-adjacent areas like Campamento were already climbing before the treaty went provisional in April 2026.
-The treaty has increased demand from Gibraltar workers, which is accelerating that trend.
-Areas further from the border are seeing slower movement and better value right now.
+Prices in barrios closest to the border were already climbing before the treaty was confirmed.
+The provisional application date of 15 July 2026 has increased interest from Gibraltar workers, accelerating that trend near the crossing.
+Barrios slightly further from the border are seeing slower movement and better value right now.

 Can you negotiate rent in La Linea?